Lake Banyoles is the largest lake in Catalonia, in the province of Gerona. Rural tourism with Pets Girona.

 - Castellana, Can Morgat and Lio,

-- that suppose 10% of the total contributions of water to the lake.
+- which represent 10% of the total water contributions to the lake.

 Sports - Banyoles